alissa-huskey/python-class/docs/lessons/tutorial.md

 :::{tip}

-You can pass multiple, comma-seperated arguments to the `print()` function to print them with a space between each.
+You can pass multiple, comma-separated arguments to the `print()` function to print them with a space between each.

 This is sometimes easier than {term}`concatenation`, especially for debugging.